QuickBooks Replaced the Bookkeeper What will Replace the Accountant

-Technology and change are good, Right?
+Technology and change are Good, Right?
+QuickBooks Replaced the Bookkeeper.
 Business is experiencing more change and upheaval now than at any other point in its history.
 That may be good for profits, but these advances in technology are not just affecting our business life, they are also affecting our personal life.
 Experienced employees cannot keep up and are becoming obsolete.
 Some can reinvent themselves; some are forced to lower their lifestyles and change jobs or worse.

-Most importantly, the fact that the internet can leverage our visibility offers huge opportunities.
-We can now compete not just against other accountants in our local town, but also against companies who offer slightly different, or related, services around the world for pennies on the dollar.
+Most importantly, the fact that the internet and software like QuickBooks Replaced the Bookkeeper can leverage our visibility offers huge opportunities.
+We can now compete not just against other accountants in our local town, but also against companies who offer slightly different or related, services around the world for pennies on the dollar.

-Within the accounting profession, Xero and QuickBooks are replacing bookkeepers, while apps and other technology are halving the manual work accountants need to carry out.
-However, at the same time the apps, along with other automated platforms while enabling accounting practices to deliver excellent service, which also require less accountants to do it with.
+Within the accounting profession, QuickBooks Replaced the Bookkeeper, while apps and other technology are having the manual work accountants need to carry out.
+However, at the same time the apps, along with other automated platforms while enabling accounting practices to deliver excellent service, which also requires fewer accountants to do it with.

 The Zero-Touch World as coined by Forbes magazine will change all our lives.
 We are moving in the direction of Zero-Touch Sales, Zero-Touch Products, Zero-Touch Customer Service, Zero-Touch User Interfaces (facial recognition), Zero-Touch Tax Returns.